Volunteers founded the new Hopewell House and volunteers are key to its ongoing work.

 Interested in volunteering at Hopewell House?

-- We are incredibly thankful for the robust support from the community.
-At this time we are only accepting applications for new volunteers in select teams.
-See Team Descriptions for more information.
-Thank you for your interest.
-Check back later for additional openings.
+• We are incredibly thankful for the robust support from the community and at this time are not accepting new applications for volunteers.
+Please check back in early fall for openings on various teams.
+We’re thankful for your interest.

 Resident Life Support Team